the clean

 lifter

 A massive transition is underway as major populations in emerging economies access modern infrastructure.
-This is a time of great challenge and opportunity as unprecedented demand is placed on healthcare, education, water, food, transportation and energy.
-At their foundation is power, and we need to transform how we produce it in order to protect the planet while advancing a more abundant and equitable future for all.
+This is a time of great challenge and opportunity.
+Unprecedented demand for healthcare, education, water, food and transportation generates more demand for electricity and other forms of power.
+We need to transform how we produce it in order to protect the planet while advancing a more abundant and equitable future for all.

 Fusion energy is the clean power at the center of stars.
 Mastered here on earth, its unique advantages will rapidly disrupt carbon-based fuels to become the primary form of baseload power on the planet.